-(i) Actual normal turnover severance payments must be allocated to all activities; or, where the non-Federal entity provides for a reserve for normal severances, such method will be acceptable if the charge to current operations is reasonable in light of payments actually made for normal severances over a representative past period, and if amounts charged are allocated to all activities of the non-Federal entity.
+(i) Actual severance payments for normal turnover must be allocated to all activities; or, where the recipient or subrecipient provides for a reserve for normal severances, such method is acceptable if the charge to current operations is reasonable in light of payments made for normal severances over a representative past period, and if amounts charged are allocated to all activities of the recipient or subrecipient.

-(ii) Measurement of costs of abnormal or mass severance pay by means of an accrual will not achieve equity to both parties.
-Thus, accruals for this purpose are not allowable.
-However, the Federal Government recognizes its responsibility to participate, to the extent of its fair share, in any specific payment.
-Prior approval by the Federal awarding agency or cognizant agency for indirect cost, as appropriate, is required.
+(ii) Measuring the costs of abnormal or mass severance pay by means of an accrual method will not achieve equity for both parties.
+Therefore, accruals are not allowable.
+However, the Federal Government recognizes its responsibility to contribute its fair share toward a specific payment.
+Prior approval by the Federal agency or cognizant agency for indirect cost, as appropriate, is required.

-(3) Costs incurred in certain severance pay packages which are in an amount in excess of the normal severance pay paid by the non-Federal entity to an employee upon termination of employment and are paid to the employee contingent upon a change in management control over, or ownership of, the non-Federal entity's assets, are unallowable.
+(3) Costs incurred in severance pay packages that are in excess of the standard severance pay provided by the recipient or subrecipient to an employee upon termination of employment and that are paid to the employee contingent upon a change in management control over, or ownership of, the recipient’s or subrecipient’s assets, are unallowable.

-(4) Severance payments to foreign nationals employed by the non-Federal entity outside the United States, to the extent that the amount exceeds the customary or prevailing practices for the non-Federal entity in the United States, are unallowable, unless they are necessary for the performance of Federal programs and approved by the Federal awarding agency.
+(4) Severance payments to foreign nationals employed by the recipient or subrecipient outside the United States, to the extent that the amount exceeds the customary or prevailing practices for the recipient or subrecipient in the United States, are unallowable unless they are required by applicable foreign law or necessary for the performance of Federal programs and approved by the Federal agency.

-(5) Severance payments to foreign nationals employed by the non-Federal entity outside the United States due to the termination of the foreign national as a result of the closing of, or curtailment of activities by, the non-Federal entity in that country, are unallowable, unless they are necessary for the performance of Federal programs and approved by the Federal awarding agency.
+(5) Severance payments to foreign nationals employed by the recipient or subrecipient outside the United States due to the termination of the foreign national as a result of the closing of, or curtailment of activities by, the recipient or subrecipient in that country, are unallowable unless they are either:

+(i) Required by applicable foreign law; or

+(ii) Necessary for the performance of Federal programs and approved by the Federal agency.

 (j) For IHEs only.
-(1) Fringe benefits in the form of undergraduate and graduate tuition or remission of tuition for individual employees are allowable, provided such benefits are granted in accordance with established non-Federal entity policies, and are distributed to all non-Federal entity activities on an equitable basis.
+(1) Fringe benefits in the form of undergraduate and graduate tuition or tuition remission for individual employees are allowable, provided such benefits are granted in accordance with established written policies of the IHE and are distributed to all IHE activities on an equitable basis.
 Tuition benefits for family members other than the employee are unallowable.

-(2) Fringe benefits in the form of tuition or remission of tuition for individual employees not employed by IHEs are limited to the tax-free amount allowed per section 127 of the Internal Revenue Code as amended.
+(2) Fringe benefits in the form of undergraduate and graduate tuition or tuition remission for individual employees not employed by the IHE are limited to the tax-free amount allowed by the Internal Revenue Code as amended (26 U.S.C.
+127).

-(3) IHEs may offer employees tuition waivers or tuition reductions, provided that the benefit does not discriminate in favor of highly compensated employees.
+(3) IHEs may offer employees tuition waivers or reductions, provided that the benefit does not discriminate in favor of highly compensated employees.
 Employees can exercise these benefits at other institutions according to institutional policy.
 See § 200.466, for treatment of tuition remission provided to students.

 (k) Fringe benefit programs and other benefit costs.
-For IHEs whose costs are paid by state or local governments, fringe benefit programs (such as pension costs and FICA) and any other benefits costs specifically incurred on behalf of, and in direct benefit to, the non-Federal entity, are allowable costs of such non-Federal entities whether or not these costs are recorded in the accounting records of the non-Federal entities, subject to the following:
+(1) For IHEs whose costs are paid by a State or local government, fringe benefit programs (such as pension costs and FICA) and any other benefits costs incurred specifically on behalf of, and in direct benefit to, the IHE, are allowable, subject to the following:

-(1) The costs meet the requirements of Basic Considerations in §§ 200.402 through 200.411;
+(i) The costs meet the requirements of Basic Considerations in §§ 200.402 through 200.411;

-(2) The costs are properly supported by approved cost allocation plans in accordance with applicable Federal cost accounting principles; and
+(ii) The costs are properly supported by approved cost allocation plans in accordance with applicable Federal cost accounting principles; and